xyldxal/xyldxal/README.md

 ## 🚀 **What I’m up to**

-- **👾Pokémon ROM Hack**: I'm developing a ROM hack that involves a region inspired by the Philippines.
+- **👾Pokémon ROM Hack**: I'm working on Pokemon Monsoon, a ROM hack involving a region inspired by the Philippines.
 - **✨Studying**: My curriculum courses, ROM scripting, Unity and Blender, and anything I can get my hands into.
 - 🤝 **Looking to collaborate** with fellow game designers and developers, and other software engineers